“I need a new job.

 I did speak with the Mayor following the event and he mentioned that Seattle does not currently collect data on where crimes are being committed which would help them more efficiently allocate resources around the city.
 He’s attending a half day offsite with some folks at Microsoft to remedy that.
 Will be interesting to hear an update of that on April 5.

-How can we not have data on crime in Seattle, with sites like this?
+How can we not have data on crime in Seattle, with

 “I’ve been shining shoes for over 25 years.